Naatu Kozhi Chicken kuzhambu is a delicious village style chicken curry made with authentic spices, Chicken and coconut paste.

 Instructions

-- In a pressure cooker add in the cut Chicken pieces, Turmeric Powder, and salt.
-Pressure cook it for 3 whistles.
+- In a pressure cooker add the cut Chicken pieces, Turmeric Powder, and salt.
+Pressure cook it for 5-6 whistles.
 Wait until the pressure gets released by itself.
-Now take a kadai and oil, once the oil becomes hot add in Fennel Seeds, Cinnamon, and Curry leaves, Fry for a min until a nice aroma comes.

 - Now add in Chopped onions and fry until golden brown in medium flame.
-Next add in ginger garlic paste and fry until the raw smell leaves.
+Next, add ginger garlic paste and fry until the raw smell leaves.

-- Next, add in tomato and cook until it becomes soft.
-Once the tomato is cooked add in the pressure-cooked chicken pieces along with the water.
-Along with this add in the spice powders.
-Chilli powder, coriander powder Garam Masala Powder and Salt.
+- Next, add tomato and cook until it becomes soft.
+Once the tomato is cooked add the pressure-cooked chicken pieces along with the water.
+Along with this add the spice powders.
+Chilli powder, coriander powder, Garam Masala Powder, and Salt.

 - Stir well and then add in the Ground Coconut paste.
-Mix well and simmer it for 10 mins or until the gravy consistency is reached.
+Mix well and let it simmer for 10 mins or until the gravy leaves oil.
 Add in finely chopped coriander leaves and switch off the flame.

 Notes